ozyurtf/cpu-scheduler/README.md

 ```

 **Dispatch is the action of assigning the process to the running state.
-When a process is dispatched, this means that it is selected by the CPU to be executed.*
+In other words, when a process is dispatched, this means that it is selected by the CPU to be executed.*

-But the thing is: if a process is not in the **running** state, there might be many reasons why it is not in the **running** state: maybe it is waiting for an IO operation, or maybe it is actually ready to be executed by the CPU but it is still waiting for it.
-In the two state model, we ignore all of these possibilities and simply assign **not running** state if the process is not running.
+Two state model is relatively simple.
+But the issue is: if a process is not in the **running** state, there might be many reasons why it is not in the **running** state: maybe it is waiting for an IO operation, or maybe it is actually ready to be executed but it is still waiting for the CPU.
+In the two state model, we ignore these possibilities and simply assign **not running** state if the process is not running.

-Two state model is efficient only if all the processes that are in **not running** state are ready for execution.
+Therefore, we can say that two state model is efficient only if all the processes that are in **not running** state are ready for execution.
 But this may not be the case sometimes.
+In other words, some of the processes in the **not running** state might not be ready for execution like we mentioned in the previous paragraph.

-Sometimes, the reason why a process is **not running** might be because it is waiting for some IO operation or another event.
-In those cases, the dispatcher cannot simply select a process that is in **not running** state.
-Because it doesn't know if the process in the **not running** state is **ready** to be executed, or if it is **blocked** and still waiting an IO operation or another event completion.
+Therefore, the dispatcher cannot simply select a process that is in **not running** state.
+Because it doesn't know if the process in the **not running** state is **ready** to be executed, or if it is **blocked**.

-The best way to solve this problem is to split the **not running** state into two new states: **ready** and **blocked**.
+Therefore, the best way to solve this problem is to split the **not running** state into two new states: **ready** and **blocked**.
+Since we will have 3 states after this split, we call this new model as **three-state model**.

 ### Three-State Model

 ```
          Timeout